hyojinie/crn/README.md

    Original dataset by Chen et al. (2011): https://purl.stanford.edu/vn158kj2087

    ROI cropped versions used for training: Available on request.
-Please send your name and affiliation for the dataset to hyojin(at)cs.unc.edu.
+Please send your name and affiliation to hyojin(at)cs.unc.edu.

 3. Test queries